robenkleene/design-references/adobe-after-effects/adobe-after-effects.md

 To scale something from the bottom right corner: Switch to the "Pan Behind (Anchor Point) Tool" (`Y`) and move the anchor point to the upper left corner, then switch to the "Selection Tool" (`V`) and drag from the lower right corner.
 After resizing, it's probably a good idea to move the anchor point back to the center.

-## Layers

-- To change a layers size (as opposed to scaling it), go to "Layer" -> "Layer Settings"

 ### Fitting a Layer to a Composition

 - "Layer > Transform > Fit to Comp" / `⌥⌘F`